 There is a little bit of shade, but it’s pretty much the only shade on the hike, so start early in the summer.

 Eventually, the trail reaches a small saddle, and you will want to head right and continue on the singletrack that hugs the mountain.

-It takes about three-quarters of a mile for you to make around the mountain where the trail bends to continue hugging the other side.
+It takes about three quarters of a mile for you to make it around the mountain where the trail bends to continue hugging the other side.

 There are great views here down on Highway 2 and out into the distance where LA is.

 Eventually, the trail will bend one more time, and you will get your first view of Strawberry Peak in the distance.

 From there, the trail splits to Strawberry Meadow and Strawberry Peak.
 I didn’t have time to go to the meadow, so I continued on the peak trail.

 This is where the trail starts to get tough, as you will go up and over a small hill before finishing the hike with a steep climb.

 The last half mile or so is basically all uphill, with some scrambling thrown in for good measure.
 It is never too tough, and you just have to keep pushing through.

 Eventually, you will reach the false summit and then go along the ridgeline to the actual summit.
 The summit is small, with a few rocks on top and a register box.